 Now let’s take a look at the industries where mining is applied.

-All industries can benefit from CRM systems are widely used in a variety of industries - from marketing to eCommerce to healthcare and leisure.
+All industries can benefit from CRM systems that are widely used in a variety of industries - from marketing to eCommerce to healthcare and leisure.

 The role of data mining in CRM is simple: